dgerosa/precession/README.md

 Several tests and tutorial are available in the submodule `precession.test`.
-A detailed descriptions of the functionalies of the code is provided in the scientific paper [arXiv:num](arXiv:num) where examples are also presented.
+A detailed descriptions of the functionalies of the code is provided in the scientific paper [arXiv:1604.xxxxx](https://arxiv.org/abs/1604.xxxxx) where examples are also presented.

 ### CREDITS